Tuesday, July 10, 2018

 "Ideologies and discourses, however powerful or persuasive they may seem to be, cannot simply impose themselves arbitrarily on the perceptual sensitivities of human beings, which are rooted in (though not defined by) the common ground of immediate experience."
 (Clarke, 2005, 43)

-Calling a sonority 'tonic' would not make sense to a person who has not already experienced tonal music on to which to map this term.
+Clarke argues that calling a sonority 'tonic' would simply not make sense to a person who has not already experienced tonal music on which one can map this term.
 If there is no basis grounded in immediate experience, it would be impossible to appropriate words as meaningful.
-The sociocultural perspective leads to a disregard for music's sensuous appearing–it leads to the idea that any sound can be perceived in any way depending on the discourses that frame them.
-It, therefore, leads to a kind of relativism.
+The sociocultural perspective's focus on language leads to a disregard for music's sensuous appearing–it leads to the idea that any sound can be perceived in any way depending on the discourses that frame them.
+It, therefore, leads to the kind of relativism that Tia DeNora (2003) associates with sociologists.
+Contrary to musicologists' emphasis on sound's material properties, sociologists one-sidedly focus on linguistic discourses:

 "Most sociologists do not bother with the question of music’s specifically musical properties and how these properties may ‘act’ upon those who encounter them.
 Indeed, sociologists tend to infuriate musicologists when they suggest that musical meaning – music’s perceived associations, connotations, and values – derive exclusively from the ways in which music is framed and appropriated, from what is ‘said’ about it.
 Musicologists often assume (and in some cases correctly) that this notion overrides any concept of music’s own properties (conventions, physical properties of sound) as active in the process of perceived meanings."
 (2003, 36)